On Rigid Origami II: Quadrilateral Creased Papers: Justification for the possible types presented

-For special solution 2, the method is to construct a row and a column of rigid-foldable Kokotsakis quadrilaterals, then consider the stitching of solvable cases mentioned in Proposition \ref{prop: no solution}(2) and \ref{prop: no solution}(3) to obtain a large quadrilateral creased paper.
-Here we also need to make sure that this step of ``solving one vertex based on three vertices'' can proceed in both longitudinal and transverse directions indefinitely, which excludes type 7.6.
-Considering solving an (anti)isogram, one type of large quadrilateral creased paper can be constructed by the steps listed in Section \ref{subsection: hybrid}, called the \textit{hybrid} type.
-Note that a type 5 Kokotsakis quadrilateral cannot have two linear directions except for 1-1.
-From Observations \ref{obs: negative 1} and \ref{obs: negative 3} we will not consider types 6.3, 7.4, 7.5 and 7.9 when choosing the first Kokotsakis quadrilateral.
+This method is to construct a row and a column of rigid-foldable Kokotsakis quadrilaterals, then consider the stitching of solvable cases mentioned in proposition \ref{prop: no solution}(2) and \ref{prop: no solution}(3) to obtain a large quadrilateral creased paper.
+It is necessary to make sure that ``solving one vertex based on three vertices'' can proceed in both longitudinal and transverse directions, which excludes type 6.6.
+Considering solving an (anti)isogram, the possible stitchings are presented in Section \ref{subsection: hybrid}, called the \textit{hybrid} type.
+From Observations \ref{obs: negative 1} and \ref{obs: negative 3}, types 5.3, 6.4, 6.5 and 6.9 are excluded when choosing the first Kokotsakis quadrilateral.

-\subsection{Other Special Solutions}
+\subsection{Other special solutions}

-Apart from repeating in special solution 1, it is natural to consider whether other operations are possible after constructing a row of rigid-foldable Kokotsakis quadrilaterals.
+It is natural to consider whether other operations are possible after constructing a row of rigid-foldable Kokotsakis quadrilaterals.
 For instance, the new rows can be generated by substituting some sector angles by their complements to $\pi$, or switching the position of some sector angles.
 From our observation, generically such operations

 \begin{enumerate} [(1)] \item do not result in another rigid-foldable Kokotsakis quadrilateral. \item need two or more extra conditions for ensuring the sector angles on each inner panel to be $2\pi$, where the total number of constraints exceeds 8. \end{enumerate}